School Assembly Ideas

-Finding virtual school assembly ideas can seem difficult.
+Finding school assembly ideas can seem difficult.
 You need to make sure that the students are thoroughly entertained, but also learning something meaningful as well.
 Class time is valuable.
-Make sure that the virtual assembly you are booking is worthwhile.
+Make sure that the school assembly you are booking is worthwhile.

-Below are 25 virtual school assembly ideas that you can organically incorporate into your school theme, culture, and calendar.
+Below are 25 great school assembly ideas that you can organically incorporate into your school theme, culture, and calendar.

 (Watch the video to see what all the buzz is about)

-Your kids will love this high-energy virtual school assembly.
+Your kids will love this high-energy school assembly show.
 Students will be entertained and engaged throughout the entire show.

 Most schools schedule several assemblies throughout the year.
 There doesn't need to be a special occasion for kids to have fun and learn something.
 School assemblies are often sponsored by the PTA, PTO, or cultural arts committee.
 The goal is either to expose the kids to something they normally wouldn't see in the classroom or to bring something to life that they learned about in the classroom.